-I've always documented my travels and love looking back to see what I thought and experienced.
+I’ve always documented my travels and love looking back to see what I thought and experienced.
 Believe it or not, I have travel journals from 10 year-old Sam!
 However, blogging never crossed my mind as a way to share these adventures until I stumbled upon Nomadic Matt.
-In the travel community, Nomadic Matt is arguably one of the best-known travel resources in the world and is easily a household name.
-It's no wonder that Matt Kepnes, founder of Nomadic Matt, is one of three bloggers that made us decide to start our own blog!
+In the travel community, Nomadic Matt is arguably one of the best-known travel resources in the world.
+In fact, Matt Kepnes of Nomadic Matt is one of three bloggers that made me decide to start my own blog!

 Nomadic Matt has countless articles that teach people just like you and me to travel better, cheaper, and smarter.
 Matt truly wants to help everyone see the world!
-But he doesn't stop there.
-He's also the author of the New York Times best-selling book How to Travel the World on $50 a Day, has wonderful online travel blogging and media courses (I highly recommend these, I'm actually a student of three of them!), started a travel conference (which I'd love to attend!), owns a hostel, started a non-profit organization called FLYTE that empowers youth in underserved communities to experience travel, and still finds time to travel himself.
+But he doesn’t stop there.
+He’s also the author of the New York Times best-selling book How to Travel the World on $50 a Day, has wonderful online travel blogging and media courses, runs a travel conference (which I’d love to attend!), owns a hostel, started a non-profit organization called FLYTE that empowers youth in underserved communities to experience travel, and still finds time to travel himself.

 As a trusted source in the travel industry and an experienced world traveller, you’ve had the opportunity to experience many cultures.
 What do you find unique about Canada’s culture?